 The band were sporting their new black leather, rock look.
 I remember Bobby smashing a beer bottle on stage and then rolling around in the broken glass!
 (Thanks to Justin Thomas for tightening the colour of the photos for me).

 Hutch was even able to find his signed poster from the night!
 The Motorcycle Boy gig never happened – I got a phone call at work in Our Price Guildford, a week before saying they could no longer play.
-I think they had split up actually (a shame as my band Bluetrain were due to support).
+I think they had split up actually (a shame as my band Bluetrain were due to support.
+Update: 23.6.2020 – I’m reliably informed by Malcolm Wyatt that the gig did actually take place – Bluetrain played for £1.50 a ticket!).
 Anyway, check out those lovely signatures on the Primal Scream side of the poster!

-Support came from Bradford’s The Passmore Sisters.
+Support for Primal Scream came from Bradford’s The Passmore Sisters.
 My band Go!
 Service had supported them in London at Dan Treacy‘s Room at the Top club, they were managed by Andy Winters who would later be my boss at Ultimate Records.

 Here’s the glorious ‘Difficult’ from 1987.